singh97kishan/Inventory-GenAI-Assistant/readme.md

 1. what is the discounted price of mac pro
 2. How many iphones are left in stock?
 3. I want to know the price of iphone 13
-4. Can you tell me the discounted price of the above product?
+4. What is the discounted price of the above product?
 (Follow up question)
+5. What will be the revenue generated from selling all the Mac available in our stock after applying discounts?
 5. What is the temperature today?